Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Assess.md

 ---

-    dfInput is missing one or more of these columns: SubjectID, SiteID, Count, Exposure, and Rate
+    dfInput is missing one or more of these columns: SubjectID, GroupID, Count, Exposure, and Rate

 ---

-    dfInput is missing one or more of these columns: SubjectID, SiteID, Count, Exposure, and Rate
+    dfInput is missing one or more of these columns: SubjectID, GroupID, Count, Exposure, and Rate

 ---

-    dfInput is missing one or more of these columns: SubjectID, SiteID, Count, Exposure, and Rate
+    dfInput is missing one or more of these columns: SubjectID, GroupID, Count, Exposure, and Rate

 ---

-    dfInput is missing one or more of these columns: SubjectID, SiteID, Count, Exposure, and Rate
+    dfInput is missing one or more of these columns: SubjectID, GroupID, Count, Exposure, and Rate

 ---

-    dfInput is missing one or more of these columns: SubjectID, SiteID, Count, Exposure, and Rate
+    dfInput is missing one or more of these columns: SubjectID, GroupID, Count, Exposure, and Rate

 # incorrect lTags throw errors

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 ---

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 ---

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 ---

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 ---

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 ---

-    lTags cannot contain elements named: 'SiteID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', or 'Flag'
+    lTags cannot contain elements named: 'GroupID', 'N', 'KRI', 'KRILabel', 'Score', 'ScoreLabel', 'GroupLabel', or 'Flag'

 # NA in dfInput$Count results in Error for assess_function